genenetwork/genenetwork1/README.md

 Released under Affero General Public License 3 (AGPLv3)

-For background see: http://en.wikipedia.org/wiki/Genenetwork
+For background see: http://en.wikipedia.org/wiki/Genenetwork Please link to https://github.com/genenetwork/genenetwork2 for the most recent developments on GeneNetwork 2 on GitHub.

 WWW service initiated January, 1994 as The Portable Dictionary of the Mouse Genome and June 15, 2001 as WebQTL.